WATSUP-UT/alaska-water-analytics/readme.md

 This repository contains the source code and analysis scripts associated with the research paper:

 **Transforming Unused Data into Actionable Insights for Enhanced Water Operations in Remote Alaska**
 _R.
-Cantrell, H. Ghamkhar, L. Sela_
+Cantrell, H. Ghamkhar, G. Perelman, L. Sela_

 The codebase provides a suite of tools for transforming high‑resolution sensor data from small, remote Alaskan community water systems into directly actionable insights for operators.
 Methods are designed for **resource‑constrained utilities** and are integrated into an interactive Streamlit dashboard to support day‑to‑day decision making.